中文

 (Summer before and during Senior Year)

-• Determine strategically a list of 10+ reach, probable, and likely schools
+• Determine a strategic list of 10+ reach, probable, and likely schools

-• Decide on whether to apply Early Decision or (Restricted) Early Action
+• Decide whether to apply Early Decision or (Restricted) Early Action

-• Craft authentic, standout essays and personal statements (often dozens of long and short ones, plus short takes)
+• Craft authentic, standout essays and personal statements (often dozens of long and short ones)

-• Secure strong letters of recommendation from target teachers, school counselor, and others
+• Secure strong letters of recommendation from target teachers, the school counselor, and others

-• Complete detailed application forms and relevant supplements (plus portfolios, if applicable)
+• Complete detailed application forms and supplements (plus portfolios, if applicable)

 • Apply for merit-based scholarships, if applicable